 Meetings & Private Events in the Hospitality Pavilion

-In 2005, Bill and Marilyn Redelmeier approached architect Jack Diamond with a challenge: Design us a world-class building that honours the vineyard and sits lightly on the land to house high-quality wine for a discerning clientele.
+In 2005, Bill Redelmeier approached architect Jack Diamond with a challenge: Design us a world-class building that honours the vineyard and sits lightly on the land to house high-quality wine for a discerning clientele.

 The House that Jack and Bill Built

-What Jack Diamond delivered was masterful, a combination of architectural vision and respect for the things that Bill and Marilyn hold dear.
+What Jack Diamond delivered was masterful, a combination of architectural vision and respect for the things that Bill holds dear.
 The basic facilities include the winery and a Hospitality Pavilion containing the Tasting Room, as sales area, and intimate and expansive hospitality areas

 The Hospitality Pavilion is the perfect setting for a variety of "Group Experiences", from intimate private tastings for 10-12 friends, to hosting a private or corporate event.
 Learn more about Southbrook's Group Experiences.

 The Gateway to Wine Country